Skip to content

 To revoke privileges on a single object, use the rdsadmin.rdsadmin_util.revoke_sys_object RDS procedure.

-To revoke SELECT privileges from EXAMPLE-USERNAME on V_$SQLAREA, run the following command:
+To revoke SELECT privileges from the user on V_$SQLAREA, run the following commands:

 EXECUTE rdsadmin.rdsadmin_util.revoke_sys_object( p_obj_name => 'V_$SQLAREA', p_revokee => 'EXAMPLE-USERNAME', p_privilege => 'SELECT');